oneapi-src/oneTBB/doc/main/tbb_userguide/attach_flow_graph_to_arena.rst

 the arena by setting the preferred computation units or restricting part of computation units.
 In some cases, you may want to use mechanisms within a flow graph.

-During its construction a ``graph`` object attaches to the arena, in which the constructing thread occupies a slot.
+During its construction, a ``graph`` object attaches to the arena, in which the constructing thread occupies a slot.
 Whenever a task is spawned on behalf of the graph, it is spawned in the arena of the graph it is attached to, disregarding the arena of the thread which is caused a task to be spawned.